-This is a delicious dish that could also be called layered chicken enchiladas, enchilada casserole, Mexican lasagna.
-Something along those lines.
+This delicious dish is also called layered chicken enchiladas, enchilada casserole, or Mexican lasagna.
 My recipe has layers of tortillas, corn, chicken, tomatoes, some spiciness and a creamy sauce to bind it all.
 It's great for using leftover chicken and can be made ahead and frozen.

 Originally posted in 2012, I updated this post with new images, text and a tweak in the recipe to make it better!

-Going through my grandmother's recipe notebooks, I found a casserole dish, made by Chelo, her very Mexican good friend, that I ate for the first time decades ago and still remember how much I liked it!
+Going through my grandmother's recipe notebooks, I found a casserole dish made by Chelo, her very Mexican friend, that I ate for the first time decades ago, and still remember how much I liked it!

 What is Pastel Azteca?